WAYS TO ACHIEVE ETTR

 It was mentioned at the outset that images shot ETTR will very often look too bright or too dark as shot.
 ETTR aims to expose the brightest significant parts of the scene at or very close to the sensor's saturation point, and, unlike conventional metering, does not attempt to set an exposure that results in an image with an "appropriate" average brightness.
 Rather, ETTR maximizes the captured light to achieve the best possible image information (highest signal-to-noise) without losing desired highlights – it being assumed that a image of appropriate brightness will be created from this information later on during processing or post-processing.

-Whether the ETTR image will initially appear overly bright or depressingly dark depends on whether the Dynamic Range (DR) of the scene is less or greater, respectively, than that of the camera – and while these two situations have no shooting implications, they have very different processing implications.
+Whether the ETTR image will initially appear overly bright or depressingly dark depends on whether the Dynamic Range (DR) of the scene is less or greater, respectively, than that of the camera – and while these two situations are handled exactly the same during shooting, they are handled very differently during the subsequent processing.
 We'll look at them in turn.

 ETTR in low-DR scenes